 6.3 Informal Resolution of Certain Complaints.

 - Informal Assistance: The Title IX Coordinator will determine whether informal resolution is appropriate option based on the nature of the allegations and the parties' circumstances.
+Assistance may include providing the complainant with strategies for communicating with the offending party that the behavior is unwelcomed and should cease, directing a University official to inform the offending party to stop the unwelcomed conduct, or initiating mediation.
 However, the University may take more formal action, including disciplinary action, to ensure an environment free of sexual misconduct.

 - Timeframe: Informal resolutions of a complaint will be concluded as soon as possible.

 - Documentation: The University will document and record informal resolutions.
 The Title IX Coordinator will retain the documentation.

 - Other Informal Assistance: A complainant may request informal assistance without the involvement of the other party if the assistance does not impose restrictions or obligations on, or otherwise adversely impact, the other party.
 Such assistance may include providing the complainant with strategies for communicating with the offending party that the behavior is unwelcomed and should cease or providing information regarding the complainant's options and resources.